3 Weeks in Spain and Portugal: 2 Itineraries

 This itinerary is perfect for first-time visitors to both countries.
 It highlights the must-see sites and balances historical locations, natural beauty, and cultural experiences.
 Start in Madrid, Spain and finish the trip in Lisbon, Portugal.

-Visit Spain and Portugal to experience a rich tapestry of culture, history, and natural beauty.
-Madrid offers world-class museums and a pulsating nightlife.
-Barcelona dazzles with Gaudí’s architectural marvels and beachfront vibrancy.
+Visit Spain and Portugal to experience its interesting culture, history, and natural beauty.
+Madrid offers world-class museums and exciting nightlife.
+Barcelona features Gaudí’s architectural marvels and beachfront vibrancy.

-Seville enchants with its historic Alcazar and passionate flamenco.
+Seville, with its historic Alcazar and passionate flamenco.
 Malaga, the birthplace of Picasso, combines coastal charm with ancient fortresses.
-Algarve’s stunning coastline boasts golden beaches and dramatic cliffs.
+The Algarve’s stunning coastline is highlighted with golden beaches and dramatic cliffs.

-Porto, a riverside gem, is famed for its port wine and historical Ribeira District.
-Lisbon, the sun-kissed capital of Portugal, entices with its hilltop views, tram rides, and vibrant neighbourhoods.
+Porto is known for its port wine and historical Ribeira District.
+Lisbon, the sun-kissed capital of Portugal, is surrounded by its hilltop views, tram rides, and trendy neighbourhoods.

 If you have 3 weeks in Spain and Portugal, you can’t miss each country’s capital cities.
 Not only rich in history and a melting pot of culture, using these cities as a travel hub to enter and exit is very convenient.